-The California Department of Water Resources has special authority under Water Code Section 128 to assist reclamation districts with flood fight operations.
-The California Department of Water Resources maintains the State-Federal Flood Operations Center (FOC) to perform these functions and support the operations of other state and federal agencies.
-The District will maintain communications with the FOC to receive and provide information with that facility and to request technical assistance.
-The District will communicate with the FOC through telephone systems or at North Delta Unified Flood Fight Command multi-agency coordination activities where FOC representatives are present.
+The Department of Water Resources has special authority under Water Code Section 128 to assist reclamation districts with flood fight operations.
+The Department of Water Resources maintains the State-Federal Flood Operations Center (FOC) to perform these functions and support the operations of other State and Federal agencies.
+The District will maintain communications with the FOC in order to receive and provide information with that facility and to request technical assistance.
+The District will communicate with the FOC through telephone systems or at Central Delta Flood Fight Command multi-agency coordination activities where FOC representatives are present.

-4.2.4 San Joaquin Operational Area Joint Information Center
+4.2.4 SJOA Joint Information Center

-Public information to the general public and jurisdictions will also be coordinated, planned, and carried out through the San Joaquin Operational Area Joint Information Center (JIC).
-The District will assist with risk communication as requested by the Operational Area.
-See www.sigov.org/oes for relevant SJOA plans and procedures.
+Public Information to the general public and jurisdictions will also be coordinated, planned, and carried out through the SJOA Joint Information Center (JIC).
+The District will assist with risk communication as requested by the operational area.
+See www.sjgov.org/oes for relevant SJOA plans and procedures.